Practical BET measurements

 Loading sample

-- Prepare the empty cell - clean it; evacuate and backfill it?
+- Prepare the empty cell - it must be clean and dry

 - Weigh the empty cell